shaynekellyii/flutter_minesweeper/README.md

 ## Tests

 The project includes basic widget tests and unit tests.
+It also includes static analysis using the `pedantic` package.